cosmos72/stmx/README.md

   transaction and until `(retry)` was invoked.

-  With RETRY, reliable communication among threads is (hopefully) extremely simple to implement: one thread can read one (or more) transactional objects, checking for values that some other thread will write there, and just `(retry)` if no appropriate values are there yet.
+  With RETRY, reliable communication among threads is (hopefully) extremely simple to implement: a thread can read one (or more) transactional data, checking for values that some other thread will write there, and just `(retry)` if no appropriate values are there yet.